-A company call3ed DSI International started operating in Kathmandu in the early 1980s with their base office shifting to various places including next to Jai Nepal Cinema, Kamaladi and finally at the current Lumbini Bank office.
+A company, call3ed DSI International, started operating in Kathmandu in the early 1980s with their base office shifting to various places including next to Jai Nepal Cinema, Kamaladi and finally at the current Lumbini Bank office.
 The company was into software development and had started their business in the country with a view to cater to local needs, which of course at that time were non-existent and to export to other countries, mainly to the U.S.

 The government perhaps did not even know the word repatriation in IT except in the airlines business.
 People in the know claim that had the government encouraged and facilitated DSI then, Nepal today would have been more IT Savvy than India.
 In any case that was the time when current IT giants like Microsoft and Apple were making inroads in the markets with their products.
-In hindsight, it is not difficult to imagine how good our computer future would have been had we the foresight and vision to encourage and proliferate IT companies like DSI.
-After it pulled down the shutter, many copy casts; most of them not bigger than mom and pop stores run by the ex-trainees and employees of DSI started dotting the IT landscape in the country.
+In hindsight, it is not difficult to imagine how good our computer future would have been had we the foresight and vision to encourage and increase IT companies like DSI.
+After it pulled down the shutter, many copy casts; most of them not more significant than mom and pop stores run by the ex-trainees and employees of DSI started dotting the IT landscape in the country.
 They were engaged in training computer applications, selling hardware and offering maintenance service.

 There were companies like Dina Computers which sold hardware, offered maintenance and trained students in applications.
 Modern computer Institute and Universal Language Institute also provided computer applications training.
 Royce International sold computer hardware.
-Those days you had to personally know the IT guys, just like doctors, for computer purchase, training counseling and maintenance service.
+Those days you had to personally know the IT guys, just like doctors, for a computer purchase, training counseling, and maintenance service.

-It was, however Mercantile which picked up the thread from where DSI left, and went on to fuel the growth of IT including cyber cafes in the Kathmandu Valley.
+It was, however, Mercantile which picked up the thread from where DSI left and went on to fuel the growth of IT including cyber cafes in the Kathmandu Valley.
 They also hired many trainees and employees of DSI.

 A write up on IT in Nepal cannot be complete without mention of Microsoft Computer, touted as an official agent then, managed by Ashok Battachan.
-Another prominent name in IT was Muni Shakya who was known as the father of Nepali software including font.
-His company, then located at Dilli Bazaar, and DSI had both offered me tailor-made, well executed software programmers for my employer’s use.
+Another prominent name in IT was Muni Shakya who was known as the father of Nepali software including the font.
+His company, then located at Dilli Bazaar, and DSI had both offered me tailor-made, well-executed software programmers for my employer’s use.
 Another person that was a rising star in IT then was Allen Bailochan Tuladhar, who I believe is the official agent of Microsoft in Nepal.

-I came to know about Bill’s demise from a condolence posted by Mercantile some time ago, perhaps a year or so.
+I came to know about Bill’s demise from condolence posted by Mercantile some time ago, perhaps a year or so.
 I could not help myself ruminating over his contribution, along with Diana’s for the growth and development of IT in Nepal.
 I often muse if we could have done better than India had the government the foresight and the vision that was shown and sown by Bill and Diana through DSI.
 I think about my own IT future had I embarked on it.

 Author: Niranjan Manandhar(Past President of FCAN, Kavre)